fermyon/spin-cloud-gpu/README.md

 ### How it works

 The `spin cloud-gpu` plugin, will be deploying a Spin application to Fermyon Cloud on your behalf that will serve as a proxy to access GPUs for your local Spin application.
-With the `spin cloud-gpu connect` command, you'll connect this proxy to your desired local application.
+With the `spin cloud-gpu init` command, you'll implicitly deploy a Fermyon Cloud Spin application that will act as a proxy to access Fermyon Cloud GPUs from your local SPin application.
 You can always delete the proxy either via Fermyon Cloud UI or via `spin cloud-gpu destroy`.
 Read on to learn more about the prerequisites and the specific commands.

 ## Prerequisites